Mileage 'Sensitive' Cars - Should You Drive Them?

 My immediate reply went something along the lines of...

 "You only live once, you've got an awesome car, which has already appreciated way beyond any reasonable value, i'm pretty sure no matter what mileage you put on the GT4 at worst you're going to break even".

 And in that instant it pretty much summed it up - that if anything - special, limited edition cars are the ones to drive.
 Everyone wants them and they forever will.
-Ok so more miles might lose you a few £k when it comes to resale - but in all likelihood you'll probably still get more money than you paid for it (amazing) and you'll of had the priceless life experience of enjoying a car that most people don't even get to see in their life time!
+Ok so more miles might lose you a few £k when it comes to resale - but in all likelihood you'll probably still get more money than you paid for it (amazing) and you will of had the priceless life experience of enjoying a car that most people don't even get to see in their life time!

 If anything - normal every day cars are the ones you want to watch out for - they are ten a penny and someone looking to buy a second hand one will have a lot more to choose from when it comes to the used market.
-The most shocking example of this currently (2015) is the relatively new BMW M6 Gran Coupe.
+The most shocking example of this recently is the relatively new BMW M6 Gran Coupe.
 This is a weapon of a car, a lot of people would class it as dream to own.
 But never have I seen a more mileage sensitive car.
-The M6 Gran Coupe retails at around £90k - Ninety Thousand Pounds - A friend of mine purchased one only this month for £46k, 8,000 miles on the clock and less than a year old.
+The M6 Gran Coupe retails at around £90k - Ninety Thousand Pounds sir.
+A friend of mine purchased one only this month for £46k, 8,000 miles on the clock and less than a year old.
 WTF?

 On the other hand I owned a BMW 1M up until last year - a fantastic little rocket of a car, limited edition, only 450 right hand drive examples hit the UK market.
 I used that car as my daily driver for 3 years.
 When I sold the car it had almost 30,000 miles on the clock and I sold it within 4 days of it being on the market for just £2,000 less than I paid for it.
 This would NOT happen were it not a 'special' (aka "mileage sensitive") car.